Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Example: privacy dynamics for DP-SGD on regularized logistic regression

 \end{proposition}

-We provide complete proof for this proposition in \cref{app:proof_prop_smooth}. \footnote{These computations of these Lipschitz smoothness constants could also be cross-checked in the tensorflow privacy tutorial for logistic regression. \url{https://github.com/tensorflow/privacy/blob/master/tutorials/mnist_lr_tutorial.py}.}.
-The feature clipping technique is different from the DP-SGD~\cite{abadi2016deep} algorithm that only requires per-example gradient clipping, and is also different from \citet{bu2021convergence} that uses global gradient clipping.
+By \cref{prop:smooth}, the regularized logistic regression loss function~\cref{eqn:reg_loss_logistic} is $(\beta + \lambda)$-smooth.
+The above feature clipping technique is different from the DP-SGD algorithm~\cite{abadi2016deep} that only requires per-example gradient clipping.
 The major reason that we use data feature clipping (besides per-example gradient clipping), is for ensuring smoothness of the logistic regression loss function (by \cref{prop:smooth}), which is a necessary condition for applying our privacy bound \cref{thm:strconvexsmooth}.

 \paragraphbe{Per-example Clipping on Unregularized Gradient (for reducing gradient sensitivity without harming smoothness or strong convexity)} Although feature clipping already bounds the gradient sensitivity by $2\sqrt{2(L^2+1)}$ (by \cref{prop:smooth}), this bound grows with the feature clipping norm $L$.
-This in turn restricts the signal to noise ratio, and does not give good empirical privacy-utility tradeoff in our experiments.
+This in turn restricts the signal to noise ratio, and tends to give suboptimal privacy-utility trade-off in practical experiments.
 Therefore, we additionally perform per-example $\ell_2$-clipping on the unregularized gradient (detailed pseudocode in \cref{app:pseudocode}).
-Under per-example clipping on unregularized gradient, we prove in the following \cref{prop:smooth_strcvx_clip}, that each gradient update in \textbf{regularized logistic regression} has finite gradient sensitivity, and preserves strong convexity and smoothness.
+Under per-example clipping on unregularized gradient, we prove in the following \cref{prop:smooth_strcvx_clip}, that each gradient update in \textit{regularized logistic regression} has finite gradient sensitivity, and preserves strong convexity and smoothness.